 Private Investigator Salary Information for Nevada*

 Choose Nevada as a home base for your private investigations career and you’ll enjoy plenty of opportunities to earn a good living.
-According to a May 2020 report by the U.S. Bureau of Labor Statistics (BLS), Nevada’s private investigators earned an average salary of $59,520 – nearly $6,000 above the national average salary.
+According to a May 2023 report by the U.S. Bureau of Labor Statistics (BLS), Nevada’s private investigators earned an average salary of $50,050.
+Those with more experience and good contact lists who place in the top 10% range of salaries start at $87,600 annually.

 Private Investigator Salaries in Las Vegas